mlichtenberg/BHLHandwritingAnalyzer/README.md

 ## Setting Up The Tool
 To set up your environment to run this tool, do the following:

-1. Install .NET Core 2.1 or later.
+1. Install .NET 6.0 or later.
 2. Download the code from this repository.
 3. Get a BHL API key at https://www.biodiversitylibrary.org/getapikey.aspx.
 4. Create an Azure Cognitive Services subscription and get the associated Azure key and endpoint.
 See https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account for more information.